sgoldenlab/simba/docs/validation_tutorial.md

 ![](/images/validatemodel_graph1.PNG)

-**Note: If you check the 'Generate Gantt plot' box, the final validation video will include the gantt chart.
-However, to do this you must extract frames which drastically increases the amount of time needed to generate the video.
-We suggest leaving it unchecked unless you really want it.**
+**Note: If you check the 'Generate Gantt plot' box, the final validation will include two seperate videos - 1 of the behavior and 1 of the gantt plot.
+However, this takes longer and we suggest leaving it unchecked unless you really want the gantt plot.
+This may or may not be combined to a single video in the future!**

 4. Select a model file (.sav).